PoCInnovation/Workshops/software/25.Flutter/SETUP.md

 ## Emulation

-This workshop is for mobil developpement, so you need a smartphone to see what you are doing.
+This workshop is for mobile development, so you need a smartphone to see what you are doing.

 To create a smartphone emulator:
 - Open `Android Studio`